itisusama-writer/writing-research/story/chapters/chapter-1.md

 Her warning only fueled Mahrosh and Saim's interest even more, but now they were even more aware of the risks involved.

-Mahrosh and Saim stood close to the painting, their eyes taking in every detail.
-As Mahrosh studied the deep, penetrating eyes of the elderly woman in the painting, she suddenly felt an unusual chill run down her spine.
-It was as if the room temperature had dropped, and she instinctively wrapped her arms around herself to keep warm.
+Standing close to the painting, Mahrosh and Saim absorbed its every detail.
+As Mahrosh locked eyes with the elderly woman on the canvas, an icy shiver coursed through her, as though the temperature had plummeted.
+She crossed her arms tightly, an instinctive defense against the inexplicable chill.

 Meanwhile, Saim noticed something odd.
 The lighting near the painting flickered for just a moment, casting strange shadows that seemed to dance around the canvas.
 He blinked and looked again, but everything seemed normal now.